 - And what can be done to mitigate these problems?

 The next one-day EIP workshop focuses on 'What Works?
-Strengthening

-	Electoral Integrity.'
-The event will be held in the Hilton San Francisco

-	Union Square from 9:00 to 7:00 on Wednesday 2nd Sept 2015, prior to

-	APSA's annual meeting 3-6 Sept 2015.
+Strengthening Electoral Integrity.'
+The event will be held in the Grand Hyatt San Francisco Union Square (345 Stockton Street) from 8:30am to 7:00pm on Wednesday 2nd Sept 2015, prior to APSA's annual meeting 3-6 Sept 2015.

-	The workshop is co-sponsored by the EIP project, International IDEA, and

-	APSA's section on Elections, Public Opinion and Voting Behavior.
+The workshop is co-sponsored by the EIP project, International IDEA, and APSA's section on Elections, Public Opinion and Voting Behavior.

 This program features panels and papers addressing a wide range of issues, using a variety of methodological techniques and evidence, to determine ‘what works’ when seeking to strengthen electoral integrity.

 Panels focus on monitoring international standards, strengthening electoral administration, improving transparency, legal reforms, the role of the international community, and campaign money and media.
 The lunchtime breakout work-groups, involving partners from major international organizations, will compare experience of a wide range of effective interventions.

 There are no fees to pay but to confirm numbers, participants need to register in advance to attend.
 More details and register online: